-&lt;sup>14The average county population is approximately 457,000 according to the 1961 census and 482,000 according to the 1971 census.
+13The average county population is approximately 457,000 according to the 1961 census and 482,000 according to the 1971 census.

-Figures B.3, B.4 and B.5 show maps of height, weight and bad health across UK counties at ages 0 and 16 separately for the NCDS and BCS cohorts.

-Panel B in Table 1 provides the summary statistics of the family characteristics at birth, which are used as controls throughout the paper.
-3% of children are born from mining fathers.
-Parents are in their late 20s, and mothers are typically around 2 years younger than the fathers.
-Most mothers are married (95%) and most fathers are present in the household (4% have left).
+14This issue affects approximately 15% of individuals in the NCDS and 11% in the BCS based on other geographic identifiers that are available at birth and the point in time county-identifiers become available.

+15Note overweight (underweight) categories are not defined at birth, so these variables are only used in lifestage 1 (early childhood) onward.

+have left).
 29% of mothers are educated, measured with a binary variable flagging whether they stayed in school beyond the minimum required age (15 years old).
-Finally, 17% of fathers have a white-collar occupation.
+Finally, 17% of fathers have a white-collar occupation.16 Panel C lists summary statistics for characteristics used in additional analysis.

 Appendix C provides detailed descriptions of all the variables used, and Appendix Table C.1 lists all the outcomes used throughout the paper, citing the original variables in the survey.

 Our treatment of interest is the number of coal mine closures per capita in the county that occurred during the individual's childhood (aged 0-10).
-Table 1 Panel B shows that there is one mine closure per 100,000 individuals.
+Table 1 Panels B and C shows that there is on average one mine closure per 100,000 individuals.
 Throughout the paper, we standardize the treatment.
 We provide reassurance on its validity by checking the plausibility of the identifying assumption and verifying relevance.
 Since we control for county and cohort fixed effects, our identifying assumption is that coal mine closures in childhood are uncorrelated with unobserved county-cohort-specific determinants of health throughout life.
 In addition to the historical evidence provided in section 2, we also assess the plausibility of this assumption by verifying that the treatment is not systematically correlated with observable socio-economic characteristics and outcomes at birth.
 Panel B, columns (3) to (7) provide reassurance on the absence of systematic correlation between the treatment and health outcomes of the individual at birth.
 In other words, outcomes prior to treatment are not statistically different in levels.
 The same holds for socio-economic characteristics of the family, with the exception that fathers of children more exposed to coal mine closures are significantly more likely to be miners.
 We will disentangle the effect of mine closures from that of being born in a miner's family in the empirical analysis.
+Also reassuringly, Panel C shows that neither for non-miners nor miners, the treatment is systematically correlated with occupational quality.

 We verify the relevance of the shock by checking its correlation with employment data from the census.
-This exercise can only be done for the NCDS, since sectoral employment data with harmonized county boundaries, which comes from the Great Britain Historical Database (1971), are only provided for the 1951 and 1971 censuses.
-Table 2 presents the results.
-Coal mine closures are associated with substantial declines in employment.
+This exercise can only be done for the NCDS-period, since sectoral employment data with harmonized boundaries, which comes from the Great Britain Historical Database (1971), are only provided in 1951 and 1971.17 Appendix Table A.1 presents the results.
+Results confirm that coal mine closures are associated with substantial declines in employment.
 One standard deviation higher exposure to coal mine closures is associated with a 7% decline in overall employment, reflected in mining, manufacturing, and services.
 The effect is particularly concentrated in coal mining, where employment declines by 29%, and manufacturing industries that use coal as an input, where the loss is 57%.
 Notably, employment losses are high for both men and women, albeit stronger for men.
 Reassuringly, we do not observe any negative effect on agricultural employment from coal mine closures, a sector that was nationally and internationally integrated (Sharp and Weisdorf, 2013).
-Studying the 1984 pit closures, Aragón et al. (2018) and Rud et al. (2023) also document long-lasting effects on earnings and employment.
+Studying the

-&lt;sup>15SC-I refers to "professional" occupations and SC-II flags "managerial and technical" occupations.
+16SC-I refers to "professional" occupations and SC-II flags "managerial and technical" occupations.